plotx/smart-contracts/README.md

 npm run compile
 ```
 Now, You should start a private network on port 8545 using Ganache or something similar.
 To run the private network - </br>
-On Windows, Execute file startGanache.bat present in plotus-smart-contracts/scripts directory </br>
+On Windows, Execute file startGanache.bat present in smart-contracts/scripts directory </br>
-On Linux or Mac OS Systems, run the startGanache.sh file while in plotus-smart-contracts/scripts directory
+On Linux or Mac OS Systems, run the startGanache.sh file while in smart-contracts/scripts directory
 ```
 ./startGanache.sh
 ```

-Then, you can deploy Plotus contracts using the migrate script.
+Then, you can deploy Plotx contracts using the migrate script.
 ```
 npm run deploy
 ```